When you buy through our links, we may earn an affiliate commission. Learn more »

 What can you make with Ninja Foodi Blender?

 You can expect the Ninja HB152 Glass Blender to have many applications, considering it’s a multifunctional machine.

 Let’s get right into it:

-That is probably its biggest difference to Vitamix or Blendtec as these competing brands use friction heat to get the blended mixture to 158°F. Since it doesn’t reach boiling point, the Ninja glass blender has a clear advantage.
+That is probably its most significant difference to Vitamix blenders or Blendtec blender as these competing brands use friction heat to get the blended mixture to 158°F (70°C).
+Since it doesn’t reach boiling point, the Ninja Glass Blender has a clear advantage.

 And because the Ninja HB152 doesn’t rely on the machine’s blending speed, you have full control over your soup’s texture.
 If you prefer a chunky soup, you can do so by pressing the Hearty mode.